Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Multi-qubit pure states

 In the case of $\ket{D(N,N_1)}$, the normalized post-measured states are given by

 with

-Determination of the general form of negativity over a bipartition of states of the form $\ket{D},\ket{D_\perp}$, and the subsequent analytical optimization is a difficult task.
+Determination of the general form of any entanglement measure over a bipartition of states of the form $\ket{D},\ket{D_\perp}$, and the subsequent analytical optimization is a difficult task.
 However, our numerical analysis suggests that the optimization of localizable negativity, in the current situation, always takes place in the $\sigma^z$ basis.
 Using this information, $\ket{D},\ket{D_\perp}$ and $p,p_\perp$ become and

 respectively, resulting in